 Gary Conway’s monster is sympathetic, but perhaps this is more so because of the extra-textual knowledge that one is meant to sympathise with the Frankenstein monster.
 That being said, at times Conway genuinely does evoke our sympathies as we watch him stumble about a world unfamiliar to him.
 Sadly, the film does not explore more meaningful avenues of thought regarding the monster.
 We feel sorry for him, but from a disengaged perspective.

 This is a flatly shot film; its simple setups allow the actors to casually amble through expository dialogue without any visual flare that could have alleviated from such lines as, “Isn’t that the way of women?
-They make us poor men suffer for their blunders” The cinematography displays little creative innovation, perhaps due to it (and double feature partner Blood of Dracula) being written and put into production in just four weeks – according to producer Herman Cohen.
-Perhaps the only noteworthy point regarding the visuals is that in the film’s final act, the film bursts into vibrant colour.
+They make us poor men suffer for their blunders.”
+The cinematography displays little creative innovation, perhaps due to it (and double-feature partner Blood of Dracula) being written and put into production in just four weeks – according to producer Herman Cohen.
+Perhaps the only noteworthy point regarding the visuals is that in the final act, the film bursts into vibrant colour.
 This was a trend American International Pictures played with for several of their horror and science fiction films at the time (also used in the final acts of War of the Colossal Beast and How to Make a Monster – both 1958).
 Admittedly, it is a fun gimmick.

-I Was a Teenage Frankenstein is not a good film.
+I Was a Teenage Frankenstein is not a great film.
 And yet, it’s a film that one can very much enjoy.
 This isn’t to do so condescendingly – as so many critics and scholars tend to do with 1950s science fiction and horror.
 Rather, whilst accepting the film’s shortcomings, one can still find fun and entertainment in a horror picture that very clearly wasn’t aiming for high art.
-The inclusion of I Was a in the title arguably hints at some comedic implication, even if the film predominantly plays for horror.
+The inclusion of I Was A in the title arguably hints at some comedic implication, even if the film predominantly plays for horror.
 At the very least, one can certainly enjoy the visage of the teenage monster and the bang of the colour finale.